Skip to Content

 It occurs most often in the left hip, possibly due to the baby's position in the womb.

-Hip dysplasia risk factors and complications
+What are hip dysplasia risk factors and complications?

 Hip dysplasia happens more often in: